Intelligence analysts help keep the country secure by assessing and interpreting intelligence data

 What to expect

-- Location of jobs is limited to where the agencies have their main offices.
-GCHQ is based in Cheltenham but has other key facilities in Cornwall and Yorkshire.
+• Intelligence analysts work throughout the civil service and are based in every region of the UK.
+Many jobs are based where the three intelligence and security agencies have their main offices.
+GCHQ's main site, for example, is based in Cheltenham but it has smaller sites in Cornwall, Manchester and North Yorkshire.
 The headquarters for MI5 and MI6 are based in central London.
 MI5 also has regional offices and an office in Northern Ireland.
 MI6 offers the chance to spend considerable time working overseas.

-- New staff usually start work at the agencies' headquarters, although there will be opportunities to work elsewhere in the UK and overseas after several years' experience.
-Staff are not permitted to holiday in a limited number of countries.
+• New staff usually start work at the agencies' headquarters, although there will be opportunities to work elsewhere in the UK and overseas after several years' experience.

 Qualifications